bregman-arie/infraform/README.md

 Scenario file is one that ends with `.ifr` or `ifr.j2` suffix.
 It uses the YAML format with the following directives:

 ```
-description: the description of the scenario
+description: # the description of the scenario
-platform: the platform or tool to use (e.g. terraform, ansible, shell, python, etc.)
+platform:    # the platform or tool to use (e.g. terraform, ansible, shell, python, etc.)
-content: |
+files:       # the files to copy to the workspace to be used during the execution of the scenario
+ - file1
+ - file2
+content: |   # The content of the scenario (shell script, terraform, ansible playbooks, etc.)
     just
     the
     contents